milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 #### The boring design

-• If collection:flowgraph = 1 : 1, datanode must have ability to scale flowgraph.
+• If collection:flowgraph = 1 : 1, datanode must have the ability to scale flowgraph.

 ![datanode_design](graphs/collection_flowgraph_1_1.jpg)